lambe-lang/specification/README.md

 #### `Global` trait implementation usage

 ```
-impl list
+import list

-sig isEmpty : forall a. self -> Bool for List a
+sig isEmpty : forall a. self -> bool for List a
 def isEmpty =
     when self {
         is Nil  -> true